Yixiong Hao

 Lisa Thiergart

-Lisa leads MIRI's Technical Governance Team, which she founded in February 2024 after joining MIRI as a research manager.
+Lisa is the co-founder of the SL5 Task Force.
+She used to lead MIRI's Technical Governance Team, which she founded in 2024.
 Lisa focuses on concrete proposals for AI regulation, AI security, and verification mechanisms.
 She is a computer scientist from TUM and Georgia Tech, with a background in academic and industry ML research.
 Previously, she was a researcher at MATS and founded Philosophia Munich.
-She is currently a Foresight Fellow in Intelligent Cooperation.

 Gaurav Sett